-At Temple Grandin School, we recognize there is no one-size-fits-all approach to education, and we welcome inquiries on behalf of any student who might benefit from our program.
+Temple Grandin School welcomes inquiries on behalf of any student who might benefit from our program.
 We are an inclusive community that values each student’s uniqueness, whether or not they have an identified diagnosis.
 Our staff works closely with the students and families in our program to create an individualized learning plan that helps students attain the social and academic skills they need to develop their talents.
-We have thoughtfully designed each aspect of our curriculum to meet the unique needs of students with Asperger Syndrome; however, we recognize that all types of students may benefit from one or more of our program components, including:
+We have thoughtfully designed each aspect of our curriculum to meet the unique needs of students with Asperger’s Syndrome; however, we recognize that many types of students may benefit from one or more of our program components, including:

 - Challenging academic curriculum

 - Sensory processing and self-regulation instruction and support

 - Frequent, supportive communication with families to address questions, concerns, and program planning

 Because we are committed to the success of each student enrolled in our program, we take time to get to know each applicant during the admissions process, which includes the following steps.
 In some cases, additional information and/or visitation may be requested if needed to obtain additional information about the student.

 Student/family interview(s) – Parents and/or student observe TGS’ Morning Meeting, meet with Admissions Team.
 May also include observing a class.
 Families are encouraged to share their student’s developmental history, past school experiences, and goals for attending TGS.
 Admissions Team members will share detailed information about the TGS program, staff, and learning community.